CDCgov/prime-reportstream/prime-router/docs/design/design/HL7v2-FHIR-Inventory.md

 ## Translating from FHIR to HL7

-In many cases, the FHIR bundle created from strictly following the inventory does not have enough information to deterministically create an HL7 message.
+In many cases, the FHIR bundle created by strictly following the inventory does not have enough information to deterministically create an HL7 message.
 A few examples on when this can occur: